-All staff working from home and engaging in home-learning with children/students should be reminded of their responsibilities under the school's Safeguarding and Child Protection Policy to report any safeguarding concerns about a child through the normal school processes, Where staff who are working from home have a safeguarding concern about a child, but do not have remote access to CPOMS, they should immediately contact the DSL/Deputy DSL by email and telephone to report their concerns
+All staff working from home and engaging in home-learning with children/students should be reminded of their responsibilities under the school's Safeguarding and Child Protection Policy, as well as the School's Acceptable Use Policy, to report any safeguarding concerns about a child through the normal school processes.
+Where staff who are working from home have a safeguarding concern about a child, but do not have remote access to CPOMS, they should immediately contact the DSL/Deputy DSL by email and telephone to report their concerns.